 These games often have varying rules but are generally played with just a few rule changes from standard chess.
 Captures are mandatory—if a player has a choice of captures, he can make whichever one he likes, but cannot choose to refrain from taking a piece.
 Kings are treated like normal pieces and can be captured at any time.
 The winner is the first player to lose all of their pieces, or, in some variants, to be unable to make a legal move.

 06 of 07

 Kriegspiel is a chess variant in which a player cannot see his opponents' pieces, and is not told where they have moved.
 This radically changes the game and strategy.
 Traditional chess is a game of complete information, while Kriegspiel is not.

 Given the logistical difficulty of Kriegspiel, it can only be played with the help of an arbiter—either a human or a chess server.
 The arbiter can tell players whether they've made legal or illegal moves, when a capture occurs, what pawn captures are available, and from what direction their king is in check.
 The actual play is the same as standard chess, and so is the goal: checkmate.

 07 of 07

-Atomic chess is a popular chess variant online, where it can be played on a number of different chess servers.
-In this game, captures are much more dangerous that in standard chess—in addition to the captured piece being removed from the board, the capturing piece is also killed.
+Atomic chess is a popular chess variant online, where it can be played on several different chess servers.
+In this game, captures are much more dangerous than in standard chess—in addition to the captured piece being removed from the board, the capturing piece is also killed.
 Every piece (excluding pawns) within a one-square radius of the capture "explode," and are removed from the board.
 The first person to explode their opponent's king is the winner.